-Staff will be trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.
+Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.

-The headteacher will also invite visitors from outside the school, such as school nurses or other professionals, to provide support and training to staff teaching RSE.
+The Headteacher will also invite visitors from outside the school, such as school nurses or other professionals, to provide support and training to staff teaching RSE.